nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Common Errors:**<br>

-Refer to the [Common Pitfalls](#common-pitfalls) to ensure you do not make any of those errors, which may cause errant behaviour of MediLink Contacts.
-The relevant exceptions to this section are detailed below. <br>
+Refer to [Common Pitfalls](#common-pitfalls) to ensure you do not make any of those errors, which may cause errant behaviour of MediLink Contacts.
+Below, we have provided specific exceptions that are relevant to the `add-doctor` command. <br>
 * Names with special characters may not adhere to the current format for names, and may be recognised as an invalid input.
   * Example:`add-doctor n/David s/o Beckham ic/S9851486G g/F p/98765433 e/betsycrowe@example.com a/#104-C, Wakanda St 42 t/surgeon`
 </div>